MikeMitterer/dart-material-design-lite/example/button/web/README.md

 The available button display types are *flat* (default), *raised*, *fab*, *mini-fab*, and *icon*; any of these types may be plain (light gray) or *colored*, and may be initially or programmatically *disabled*.
 The *fab*, *mini-fab*, and *icon* button types typically use a small image as their caption rather than text.

-##Basic use
-To use any MDL component, you must include the minified CSS and JavaScript files using standard relative-path references in the `<head>` section of the page, as described in the MDL Introduction.

 ###To include an MDL **button** component:

 &nbsp;1.
 Code a `<button>` element.
 Include any desired attributes and values, such as an id or event handler, and add a text caption or image as appropriate.